odioski/FWCracker_v2/README.md

 Launch FWCracker:

-	python FWCracker.py

-Another option is to use the PyInstaller created executable.

 	python -m FWCracker.py

 Another option, if you rather not install Python is to use the PyInstaller created executable.